kylecs/Flask-Basic-Forum/README.md

 source venv/bin/activate
 ./run.sh

 On first run, the default subforums will be created.
 Although custom subforums are not supported through any user interface, it is possible to modify forum/setup.py to create custom subforums.
-No documentation on this is provided so it is impractical to do this.